scottw/git-tag-release/README.md

   might prefer 'build' or something similar to indicate the deployment was automatic (if it was).

+* no-sign

+  if specified, then only a simple git tag will be created.
+Otherwise, `git-tag-release` will create a signed, annotated tag by default.

 ## usage ##

 Normally just: